 You can't say that!

-You're a stinky writer.
+You're a stinky writer anyway.
 You should just give up.

 Ugh.
 No wonder you're not telling your story!

-What if one day you decided not to believe that voice?
+What if you decided not to believe that voice?

 What if you decided to just write, without thinking about whether it's "any good" or censoring yourself before your words ever get to the page?
 Without giving a single thought to grammar, punctuation or spelling?
 Without worrying about whether you're a stinky writer?